Disney Cruise Line Frequently Asked Questions – General Cruise Information

 For Palo and Remy (the latter can be found on the Disney Dream and Disney Fantasy), a fancier dress code applies.
 At Palo, the requirement is dress pants with a shirt or jacket for men.
 (Jacket is optional).
 For women, a dress or pantsuit should be worn.
 Jeans, shorts, capris, flip flops and tennis shoes are not allowed.
 At Remy, a tuxedo, sports jacket, or suite jacket is required along with dress pants for men, with ties optional.
 For women, a cocktail dress, pantsuit, or skirt and blouse are required.
 Jeans, shorts, capri pants, flip flops and tennis shoes are also not permitted here.

-Aboard the 7-Night Caribbean Cruise there is a formal and semi-formal that require more formal attire.
+Aboard the 7-Night Caribbean Cruise there is a formal and semi-formal where Guests can wear more formal attire, if they choose.

 What to Pack?